AP6YC/CFAR/src/mlp/README.md

 ## Usage

 Most of the functions in the package are used for initializing, training, and testing Tensorflow and/or PyTorch models, so please see the source code for information on what methods are available.

+> NOTE:
+> This package is now not being used for the time being within the project due to randomly introduced instability during parallel experiments.